Rock 'n' Roll History for

 February 5

-An unknown singer named Mary MacGregor had the top tune in the US with "Torn Between Two Lovers", a song that she would later say that she has never liked.
+An unknown singer named Mary MacGregor had the top tune in the US with "Torn Between Two Lovers", a song that she would later say she has never really cared for.
 Peter Yarrow of Peter, Paul And Mary co-wrote the song and chose MacGregor to sing it over several other established artists.
 The record reached #4 in the UK.

 1983 - ClassicBands.com